open-orchestra/open-orchestra-docs/en/developer_guide/navigation_panel.rst

 But this index could be specified by the developer.
 A basic implementation exists in the abstract class ``OpenOrchestra\Backoffice\NavigationPanel\Strategies\AbstractNavigationPanelStrategy``.
 Finally, the method ``datatableParameterAction`` of the controller ``OpenOrchestra\ApiBundle\Controller\DataTableController`` retrieves all the parameters of all strategies and merge it in its response.
-Client side, The backoffice  call this controller each time the  navigation panel is builded and store the response in a global js object ``dataTableConfigurator``.
+On the client side, the Back Office calls this controller each time the  navigation panel is builded and store the response in a global js object ``dataTableConfigurator``.

-A panel entry, which use this process, must specify the index in ``dataTableConfigurator`` to retrieve its parameters  by setting ``data-datatable-parameter-name``.
+A panel entry using this process must specify the index in ``dataTableConfigurator`` to retrieve its parameters  by setting ``data-datatable-parameter-name``.
 It is possible to extend this process in case of dynamic parameters.
 Such extended implementation could be find in ``OpenOrchestra\Backoffice\NavigationPanel\Strategies\ContentTypeController``